 It goes without saying that compassion is a must in the nursing profession.
 When you show patients you care about them and what they’re going through, they’re more likely to listen, engage with, and open up to you.
 Additionally, there’s a growing body of evidence that compassionate care can lead to patients having shorter hospital stays, improved outlooks, and even less pain and anxiety.
 Not to mention compassionate caregivers feel a greater sense of purpose about their work.
 As a Catholic, Franciscan university, Madonna University is committed to developing caring, compassionate nurses who are dedicated to serving their communities.

 Not to be confused with compassion — although the two often go hand in hand — empathy is the ability to relate to what someone is feeling or going through.
-Before deciding a patient is overreacting or being difficult, imagine yourself in his or her shoes.
+Before deciding a patient is overreacting or being difficult, imagine yourself in their shoes.
 How would you feel or want to be treated?
 Doing this can greatly impact the kind of care you provide, and your patients will thank you for it.
 In fact, it’s also one of the top patient satisfaction factors.
 Of course, there is such a thing as too much empathy.
 Be aware of your emotions; too much empathy can mean taking your work emotions home with you at night, which can lead to burnout.

 As a nurse, one thing you’re going to need a lot of is patience.
 It goes without saying that you will have difficult patients, family members who believe they know more than you, coworkers who feel frazzled, and days you can barely catch your breath.
 You’re also going to spend a lot of time educating patients on their health, which could mean explaining concepts you’ve already discussed or that seem obvious to you.

 Nursing is anything but a paint-by-numbers type of career.
 Even when treating two people with the same condition, the treatment plan, the way you interact with and care for them, and outcomes can be vastly different.
 As a result, you’ll need to take into account a wide variety of factors and use that information to make informed decisions, sometimes with very little time to react.

 You’ve heard the saying “When it rains, it pours.”
 In nursing, there will be days when it pours.
 The ability to manage your time efficiently is a must.
 Also a must?
 Being able to admit when you’re overloaded.
 It can be particularly difficult for someone new to a profession to ask for help; remember that you’re part of a team.
-Sometimes you will help another nurse, other times he or she will help you.
+Sometimes you will help another nurse, other times they will help you.